Skin Cancer Before & After Photos

 The entire procedure begins with a thorough evaluation by a dermatologic surgeon or facial plastic surgeon who will review medical history, perform an examination of the affected area, and determine which type of skin cancer is present.
 This is followed by surgical excision with precise margins to remove all skin lesions without damaging nearby healthy skin.
 The size of the wound dictates what type of reconstruction after skin cancer will be used: primary closure (stitching together healthy edges) for small wounds or larger wounds may require either a skin graft or flap reconstruction depending on the amount of laxity in the surrounding tissue and patient’s goals.

-In some cases with recurrent skin cancers or large wounds that may require multiple layers for complete removal, Mohs reconstruction may be recommended by way of Mohs micrographic surgery performed by a dermatologist specially trained in this technique.
-During this layer-by-layer procedure, each step is carefully examined microscopically so only cancerous tissue is removed while leaving normal healthy tissue intact.
-Following this careful examination process, it is then up to the reconstructive surgeon to close these complex defects via Mohs reconstruction.
 This requires knowledge not just in advanced wound healing principles but also knowledge in facial anatomy so that scars are minimized and cosmetically appealing outcomes can be achieved.
 Common techniques include local flaps (relocating neighborhood tissues), regional flaps (moving more distant tissues), free flaps (harvesting distant flap from another body part), advancement flaps (pulling adjacent tissues together) or combinations thereof depending on what’s needed to properly close larger wounds with significant underlying irregularities in contour due to previous scarring from prior treatments for skin cancer.

 The success rate for Mohs reconstruction depends on many factors such as skill level & experience level within both disciplines – dermatology & facial plastic surgery – but also upon patient-specific factors such as age, location & size/type of lesion being treated as well as any underlying health issues that could potentially impede healing process postoperatively.
 Clinical trials continue to report positive results when combining Mohs micrographic surgery & reconstructive surgery for accurate tumor removal & excellent cosmetic outcomes respectively.